wanchain/cardano-crosschain-xport/msg-agent/README.md

 ## Functions

 - Receive messages from other chains:
-  - xport will mint a inbountToken utxo to inbountDemo contract when a cross-chain transfer message is sent on other chain.The msg-agent monitors the utxos at the inbountDemo contract address to detect the cross-chain transfer message, and then to mint demo token to user account specified by address field, and the minting amount specified by amount field.
+  - xport will mint a inbountToken utxo to inboundDemo contract when a cross-chain transfer message is sent on other chain.The msg-agent monitors the utxos at the inboundDemo contract address to detect the cross-chain transfer message, and then to mint demo token to user account specified by address field, and the minting amount specified by amount field.
 - Forward messages to other chains:
-  - The msg-agent monitors the utxos with the demo token at the outbountDemo contract address to detect the cross-chain transfer message to other chain, and the msg-agent will burn the demo token of the utxo , which will forward the message to be the other chain via xport, and the other chain will mint a demo token the receiver account on target chain.
+  - The msg-agent monitors the utxos with the demo token at the outboundDemo contract address to detect the cross-chain transfer message to other chain, and the msg-agent will burn the demo token of the utxo , which will forward the message to be the other chain via xport, and the other chain will mint a demo token the receiver account on target chain.
 - User initiates a cross-chain transfer message:
   - User sends a cross-chain transfer message to the msg-agent by send a utxo with demo token to the outbount contract address.